Preparing students to be advanced practice nurses providing care to acute and chronically ill adults.

 - Graduates are eligible for the adult-gerontology acute care CNS certification exam administered by AACN or ANCC

-The AGCNS is an advanced practice nurse prepared to manage adult patients in acute, critical and specialty care units.
-UVA's program emphasizes the advanced theoretical knowledge, practice and skills needed to manage acutely ill patients through all phases of their hospitalization and follow-up.
+The Adult-Gerontology Acute Care Clinical Nurse Specialist (AGCNS) is an advanced practice nurse prepared to manage adult patients in acute, critical and specialty care units.
+UVA's program emphasizes the advanced theoretical knowledge, practice and skills needed to manage adult gerontology patients through all phases of their hospitalization and follow-up.
 AGCNS students also develop exceptional diagnostic and clinical decision-making skills, strategies to communicate and collaborate with clinicians and health care team members, and the ability to manage and monitor clinical outcomes.
 A keen focus on evidenced-based practice, quality improvement through system based leadership, teaching and clinical research are also hallmarks.

 Who should apply?